 Alejandra De Los Santos '19

-Alejandra De Los Santos ’19 is a social work major at MacMurray College and during the 2018 Fall Semester she took part in an internship at the Jacksonville Public.
+Alejandra De Los Santos ’19 is a social work major at MacMurray College and during the 2018 Fall Semester she took part in an internship at the Jacksonville Public Library.
 She initially was nervous about beginning her internship; however, she was also excited to gain knowledge and experience.